Gogorenascence/pm-deck-app/Checklist.md

 <!-- shuffle -->
 <!-- add all board cards to context -->
 player info display
+Note when player is checking a player display
 <!-- toggle for extra slots -->
 defending cards and tokens
 <!-- return cards to the hand -->